LuxRemix: Lighting Decomposition and Remixing for Indoor Scenes: Multi-view Light Editing

 Given a single input image of an indoor scene, $I_\text{input}$, we decompose the lighting into ambient lighting, $I_\text{ambient}$, and multiple one-light-at-a-time (OLAT) light sources, $I_i$, that can be edited individually:

 The OLAT images are determined up to scale, requiring RGB scale factors $\boldsymbol{c}_i$ to recreate the input lighting.

 We fine-tune a pretrained image editing DiT model using LoRA \cite{HuSWALWWC2022} to enable flexible light editing given the additional spatial prompt of the light selection mask, to decompose the input image into $I_\text{ambient}$ and OLAT passes $I_i$.
 Our LoRA fine-tuning enables the DiT to focus on two light editing tasks: 1) OLAT decomposition using text instructions like “switch off all lights except the selected one” to generate an edited image with isolated individual light contribution; and 2) Turning off the light by prompting the model to “switch off only the selected light” to show the scene illuminated by all remaining sources, which we treat as ambient lighting.
-To condition the model on which light to edit, we patchify the light mask and tokenize it via a single-layer MLP, then channel-wise add these tokens to the reference tokens alongside the input image features.
-To train these models, we use light composition to augment the training data by dynamically combining multiple OLAT images. \Cref{fig:single_image_light_editing} shows single-image lighting decomposition results.
-We also prompt OLAT decomposition with “high/medium/low brightness” (matching EV0, EV-2, EV-4 of the target HDR OLAT) to help the model better learn light transport and capture a wider dynamic range.
+To condition on which light to edit, we patchify the light mask, tokenize it via a single-layer MLP, and add these tokens channel-wise to the input image features.
+We augment training data via light composition, dynamically combining multiple OLAT images.
+We also prompt with three brightness levels (high/medium/low, matching EV0/EV-2/EV-4 of the target HDR OLAT) to improve light transport learning and capture a wider dynamic range. \Cref{fig:single_image_light_editing} shows single-image lighting decomposition results.